expo/expo/docs/pages/versions/v33.0.0/sdk/barometer.md

 ### `Barometer.isAvailableAsync()`

+> You should always check the sensor availability before attempting to use it.

 Returns a promise which resolves into a boolean denoting the availability of the device barometer.

 | OS      | Availability                |